Eupsittula canicularis: Breeding

 The orange-fronted parakeet nests between January and May in Mexico and El Salvador and December to March in Costa Rica.
 It usually excavates a cavity in a nest of the arboreal termite Nasutitermes nigriceps but sometimes uses a natural fissure or a cavity dug by a woodpecker.
 The clutch size is three to five eggs; the female alone incubates them.
 The incubation period is about 30 days and fledging occurs about six weeks after hatch.

-Both the male and female orange-fronted parakeet excavate a cavity in the termite mound using their beaks (the male doing the majority of the early digging) over the course of about a week.
-Following this, the birds leave the new cavity alone for 7-10 days, to allow time for the termites to seal off and abandon the damaged area.
+Both the male and female orange-fronted parakeets excavate a cavity in the termite mound using their beaks (the male doing the majority of the early digging) over the course of about a week.
+Following this, the birds leave the new cavity alone for 7–10 days, to allow time for the termites to seal off and abandon the damaged area.
 They then return and proceed to nest inside.
 Parakeet activity often causes the eventual disintegration of the termite nest due to irreparable structural damage, which provides an opportunity to predatory ants to enter the colony.